-Personal precautions, protective equipment and emergency procedures

-: Ensure adequate ventilation.
+Personal precautions, protective equipment and emergency procedures : Ensure adequate ventilation.
 Remove all sources of ignition.
 Evacuate personnel to safe areas.
 Beware of vapours accumulating to form explosive concentrations.
 Vapours can accumulate in low areas.

-Environmental precautions

-: Prevent product from entering drains.
+Environmental precautions : Prevent product from entering drains.
 Prevent further leakage or spillage if safe to do so.
 If the product contaminates rivers and lakes or drains inform respective authorities.

-Legal Stuff: The use of these materials is at your own risk.
-DISCUS and other contributors accept no liability for your reliance on any of these materials.
-Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.

-Methods and materials for containment and cleaning up

-: Contain spillage, and then collect with noncombustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations (see section 13).
+Methods and materials for containment and cleaning up : Contain spillage, and then collect with non- combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations (see section 13).